Hemoglobin A1c ≥6.5, or

 Most patients older than 65 years with diagnosed DM have type 2 DM and a small minority has type 1 DM.
 Type 1 DM is an autoimmune disease in which pancreatic beta cells are destroyed, resulting in absolute insulinopenia, subsequent hyperglycemia, and risk for ketoacidosis.
 Exogenous insulin is required for survival and glucose control.

-In contrast, type 2 DM results from insulin resistance, increased insulin requirements to maintain euglycemia and ultimately, relative insulin deficiency when ...
+In contrast, type 2 DM results from insulin resistance, increased insulin requirements to maintain euglycemia and ultimately, relative ...